Sesame Street episode 847: Legacy

 Conceptual artist Alex Da Corte reimagined the episode's meeting between the Wicked Witch and Oscar the Grouch at the 58th Venice Biennale in 2019, dressing as the witch in his video Rubber Pencil Devil.

 Online leak

 On June 18, 2022, the episode was leaked onto Reddit by an anonymous user known as sarsaparilla170170; the uploader did not clarify how the episode was obtained.
-Several news sites began reporting on it a couple days later.
+Several news sites began reporting on it a few days later.
 A few viewers of the original broadcast recalled their experience upon its leaking, with one writing "I was so scared of the Wizard of Oz when I was a kid!
 Then to see this on Sesame Street as a child it was crazy!"

 The AAPB stated that they "regret that the actions of a few irresponsible Sesame Street fans mean that other fans are now deprived of legal access to this cultural treasure", temporarily banning private viewings and attempting to remove uploads of the episode.